New to the League? Welcome !

 It is very important that you read the rules at:

-Every week you will receive a Private Message with the race briefing.
+Every week you will receive a Private Message pointing to the race briefing published on this website.

 Read it carefully, there are often special rules for the track.

-The discord server also act as a ‘F3 officials discord’, with discussion on F3 officials calendar and more
+The discord server also acts as a ‘F3 officials discord’, with discussion on F3 officials calendar and more

 Please join at